 Originality – 7/10

-Overall, I was extremely surprised with just how good a game Iron Snout is.
-It’s addictive, challenging, fairly well presented, and is available to play right now, at any time and at no cost, which for all these reasons, it comes highly recommended from me.
+Overall, I was extremely surprised by just how good a game Iron Snout is.
+It’s addictive, challenging, fairly well presented, and is available to play right now, at any time, and at no cost, which for all these reasons, it comes highly recommended from me.

 8/10 (Very Good)